giak/cv-generator/README.md

 - 🌍 **Internationalization & Multilingual Support**

   - Complete UI internationalization with 22 components translated
-  - Support for English and French languages
+  - Support for English and French languages with easy switching
+  - Robust validation messages in multiple languages
   - Safe translation system with fallback handling
-  - Extensible translation key structure
+  - Extensible translation key structure for adding new languages
   - Comprehensive testing infrastructure for multilingual validation
   - Developer-friendly tools for adding new translations
+  - Reactive updates when changing language in real-time

 - 💾 **Data Management**